tomasz1986/classic2000/README.md

   </li>

   <li>InactiveTitleText illegible contrast
     <p>The actual colour of InactiveTitleText may not match the value declared in its .theme file.
 The text is usually darker and much less contrasty, and as a result more difficult to read.
-To overcome this issue you must set its value to a brighter colour than in the original theme, e.g. "InactiveTitleText=255 255 255" instead of "InactiveTitleText=212 208 200" in case of Windows Standard.</p>
+To overcome this issue you must set its value to a brighter colour than in the original theme, e.g. "InactiveTitleText=255 255 255" instead of "InactiveTitleText=212 208 200" in the case of Windows Standard.</p>
   </li>

   <li>Window colour limitation
     <p>In the original Windows classic themes it was possible to define Window and 3D Objects (buttons, menu, etc.) colours separately.
 High contrast themes do not have this option.
-Therefore, in order to keep a consistent look, both Window and 3D Object must use the exact same colour, e.g. "Window=212 208 200" instead of "Window=255 255 255" in case of Windows Standard.</p>
+Therefore, in order to keep a consistent look, both Window and 3D Object must use the exact same colour, e.g. "Window=212 208 200" instead of "Window=255 255 255" in the case of Windows Standard.</p>
   </li>
 </ul>